Two people killed, including 14-year-old boy, and 5 people wounded in shootings in Chicago Thursday

-Two people were killed and seven others wounded Thursday in shootings in Chicago.
+Two people were killed, including a 14-year-old boy, and five people were wounded in shootings in Chicago Thursday.

-At least four others were wounded in shootings in the city Thursday.
+At least four others were wounded by gunfire in Chicago Thursday.